Configure MetalLB

 Note

-It is expected that every Container Cloud service on a management and regional cluster will be assigned to one of the address pools.
+It is expected that every Container Cloud service on a management cluster will be assigned to one of the address pools.
 Current consideration is to have two MetalLB address pools:

 • services-pxe is a reserved address pool name to use for the Container Cloud services in the PXE network (Ironic API, HTTP server, caching server).